 Millions of students in U.S. schools are English Language Learners (ELL), and that number continues to grow.
 These students require specialized assistance to help them become proficient English speakers, and therefore improve their academic achievement and performance.

-CORE’s English Language Development workshop for elementary educators teaches proven instructional practices for developing students’ oral language and building academic language and vocabulary.
+CORE’s English Language Development personalized workshop for elementary educators teaches high-leverage instructional practices for developing students’ oral language and building academic language and vocabulary.

 About the Workshop